 Treating Your Cat

 Your first job will be to eliminate as many fleas from your cat by combing and bathing.
 Once the bulk of the tiny nuisances are gone, you can prevent further flea infestations with the use of a topical flea control product.

 - Comb the Cat: Using a flea comb, comb carefully throughout the entire body of the cat.
 Keep a jar or bowl of diluted bleach nearby, and as you collect fleas on the comb, shake them into the jar.
 The fleas will die quickly.

 - Bathe the Cat: If you and your cat are up to it, a bath will drown most remaining fleas.
 It isn't necessary to use a "flea" shampoo or a "flea dip" for this purpose.
 Just a mild cat or baby shampoo will do the job handsomely.

 There are several topical cat flea control products that work by affecting the nerve receptors of the flea.
 They are usually applied to the cat's skin at the back of the neck and are collected in the hair follicles, from which the product is slowly released.
-Most topicals are labeled for once-a-month application, although in practice, they may work much longer.
+Most topicals are labeled for a once-monthly application, although in practice, they may work much longer.